Sheldon Levy

-Sheldon Levy (born 1949) is a veteran Canadian business leader in higher education who is currently President and Vice-Chancellor of University Canada West (UCW) in Vancouver and a special advisor on the development of the forthcoming University of Niagara Falls.
-He previously served as president and vice-chancellor of Ryerson University (now Toronto Metropolitan University) (2005–2015), as Deputy Minister in the Government of Ontario (2015–17), and in many other leadership roles.
-He has been honoured many times for his lifelong contributions to student entrepreneurship and digital innovation in higher education.
+Sheldon Levy (born 1949) is a Canadian executive and academic administrator.
+He served as president and vice-chancellor of Toronto Metropolitan University (then Ryerson University) from 2005 to 2015 and as Deputy Minister in the Ontario Ministry of Training, Colleges and Universities from 2015 to 2017, among other roles.
+He currently serves as a special advisor on the development of the forthcoming University of Niagara Falls.

 Life and career

 Education

 Levy studied at Downsview Public and Secondary School, in Toronto, and earned his master's degree in mathematics from York University.

 Early career

 Levy began his career in university administration shortly after completing his degree in mathematics and held numerous roles including Vice president, institutional affairs, at York University; President of Sheridan College of Applied Arts and Technology; Vice president, government and institutional relations, at the University of Toronto; and Vice president, finance and strategy, at Ontario Tech University (formerly University of Ontario Institute of Technology).